 FloridaInternationalUniversity, and visiting assignments at other institutions.
 He is now retired (as of August, 2010) from FIU.
 He has held research grants in

 Colombia, and has published over 50 articles, mostly on linguistics, and is the co-author or editor of several books, including the best-selling series Travessia, a book- and video-based Portuguese-language teaching program, published by Georgetown University Press, the market leader for twenty years, but no longer available.

 Dr. Jensen began his translating career while still in graduate school, and over the years has done literally thousands of documents of all sorts, including books: self-help, philosophy, technical, and historical.
 Certified by the American Translators Association, his first work of long-form fiction is The LastSongs of Autumn: The Shadowy Story of the Mysterious Count of Lautréamont.
-He has recently completed another Brazilian novel (Vanishing Point) and a book of memoires of an early companion of the Spiritist Francisco Cândido Xavier (Cisco Cândido Xavier) and a musical play on the life of St. Francis of Assisi.
-In addition to translating, he is a conference interpreter (beginning in 1980) and taught translation and interpretation at his university (starting in 1999) and in state-sponsored workshops throughout Florida.
-He is married and has four grown children and two grown step-children.
+He has completed another Brazilian novel of general interest (Vanishing Point) and a book of memoires of an early companion of the Spiritist Francisco Cândido Xavier (Cisco Cândido Xavier) and six other Brazilian Spiritist novels.
+With his wife he translated a musical play on the life of St. Francis of Assisi into both a Spanish and a Portugueses version.
+In addition to translating, he is an active conference interpreter (beginning in 1980) and taught translation and interpretation at his university (starting in 1999) and in state-sponsored workshops throughout Florida.
+He is married and has four grown children, two grown step-children, and four grandchildren.
 He and Sula Godfrey-Jensen (also a translator/interpreter) maintain homes in Miami and in Salvador, Bahia, Brazil.